apache/tvm/docs/langref/relay_expr.rst

 with the parameters, return type, and body above.
 Any reference to the identifier :code:`@ackermann` elsewhere in the code could then look up the identifier in the module and replace the function definition as needed.

-See :py:class:`~tvm.relay.Module` for the definition and documentation of a module.
+See :py:class:`~tvm.IRModule` for the definition and documentation of a module.

 Constant
 ========